csggnn/qnet_navigation/Report.md

 #### Project structure

- - **solution.py** loads and uses the trained DQN agent solving the BananaCollection environment.
+ - **run_trained_DQN_agent.py** loads and uses a trained DQN agent solving the BananaCollection environment.
-    The agent had been trained for less than 700 episodes using test_q_agent.py.
+    5 successful agents resulting from optimization and 1 successful agent resulting from seeded training can be selected and seen in action.
- - **test_q_agent.py** is the main file used during development the QAgent class implemented in q_agent.py and the file used for training the selected DQN agent.
+ - **train_DQN_agent.py** is the main file used during development the QAgent class implemented in q_agent.py and the file used for training the selected DQN agent.
+    This file can be used to retrain the successful agent or to train new agents for the Banana Collection environment as well as for the CartPole and LunarLanding environemnts.
  - **discrete_action_env.py**, **discrete_action_gym_env.py** and **banana_env.py**: wrappers to the gym and banana collection
     environments, they have been developed so that the DQNet agent can be run both gym and BananaCollection environments with the same code.